 Hara is not where you go for fresh cut sushi and sparkling sashimi platters.
 This is crowd-pleasing, sauce-doused, specialty roll nirvana and we want it all.
-You go to Hara with big groups because even those disgusted by raw fish can find something that makes them happy.
-Like sake.
+You go to Hara with big groups because even those scared off by raw fish can find something that makes them happy - like sake.
 Which is 50% off during their all-day Happy Hour, along with basically everything else in the restaurant.

 This West LA sushi spot has a modern space and a giant combination dinner involving eight different cuts of sashimi, one cut roll of your choosing, plus soup and salad all for under $20.
-Also, the place is full of attractive, single business people and that never hurts to see in the middle of a bad week.
+There’s also an amazing daily Happy Hour from 3-7pm that involves everything from basic sushi to specialty rolls.

 If your ideal sushi involves lots of sauces and piles of crunchy bits, keep on moving.
 But for those that appreciate straight-up nigiri, sashimi, and classic roles, Noshi is one of the Eastside’s best options for an outrageously affordable and very well-executed feast.
 We always order at least three times the amount of food we need, and it always ends up costing about a third of what you’d pay anywhere else.
 An example?
 The spicy tuna roll (one of the best things here) is $3.
 Just know that this place is no longer a secret - expect to wait.